vedmathai/stackingup/public/content/page-content/design/whiteboarding.md

 To start whiteboarding, it as simple as drawing out that main flow.
 To search for a recipe, user would have a search bar and a screen to view the search results.

-![Simple Search Bar](/content/page-content/design/whiteboarding-imgs/search-bar.png "Simple Search Bar") *Fig 1: Simple Search Bar*
+![Simple Search Bar](/content/page-content/design/whiteboarding-imgs/search-bar.png "Simple Search Bar") *Fig. 1: Simple Search Bar*

 ![Simplest Search Results Page](/content/page-content/design/whiteboarding-imgs/simplest-search-results.png "A Very Simple Search Results Page")
-*Fig 2: A Very Simple Search Results Page*
+*Fig. 2: A Very Simple Search Results Page*

 It helps to think of the flows in terms of screens and action elements on the screen.
 Other developers may like working with more abstract representations such as boxes and flow diagrams.
 While the more experienced may find such flow diagrams more concise and even allow them to capture more details in a more generic way without having to draw out screens, others may find drawing out screens provide a more realistic view.
 This could be a matter of taste, but we go with drawing out the screens in as much detail as possible, since, as we said, it is easier for people new to designing to follow.